-You’d never guess that such an easy quinoa breakfast bowl has such amazing flavor.
+You’d never guess that such an easy quinoa breakfast bowl could have such amazing flavor.
 You can’t beat the fresh avocado on top!
+325 and 6 Weight Watchers Freestyle SP.
 Thank you to California Avocados for helping me share this recipe with you.

 Our house was in the midst of chaos last week.
 Every piece of furniture we own was crammed into two rooms of our house as carpet and bathroom floor installers ripped up the old flooring, laughing and singing along to their country tunes above the cacophony of staple guns.
 One of our cats reveled in the extra attention from the workmen while the other hid himself behind some boxes in the basement, sure that his normally peaceful world was coming to an end.

 My husband and I spent that day and a half either out of the house or huddled in the kitchen and family room, the only areas of the house blissfully free of dust and carpet shreds.

 And who wants to add to the chaos by cooking a big breakfast or complicating lunch any further?
 Out came our handy frozen packages of pre-portioned cooked quinoa for a couple of easy, healthy breakfast bowls that would keep us going well into the afternoon.

 I’ve been meaning to try quinoa in some sort of breakfast recipe, particularly since I’m not a huge fan of regular oatmeal (but bring on the baked oatmeal any day of the week!)
 As much as I love yogurt parfaits or a simple plate of eggs with hot sauce, everybody needs a little break from the usual sometimes.